taindp98/OneMax-MPDAC/README.md

 ## 💡 Introduction
 ![](./assets/interpretable_rl4dac.png)

-This repository accompanies the paper *"Discovering Interpretable Multi-Parameter Control Policies for Evolutionary Algorithms Using Deep Reinforcement Learning"*.
+This repository accompanies the paper *"Discovering Interpretable Multi-Parameter Control Policies for Evolutionary Algorithms Using Deep Reinforcement Learning"* (IEEE Transactions on Evolutionary Computation).
+We study dynamic control of all four parameters $(\lambda_m, \alpha, \lambda_c, \beta)$ of the $(1+(\lambda,\lambda))$-GA on OneMax using deep-RL, and distill the learned behaviors into interpretable symbolic policies.
+Key contributions:

-**Motivation.** While deep reinforcement learning (deep-RL) has emerged as a state-of-the-art methodology for Dynamic Algorithm Configuration (DAC), rigorous theoretical analysis of parameter control remains largely restricted to single-parameter settings.
-Transitioning from single- to multi-parameter control is non-trivial: the combinatorial action space grows exponentially, standard RL approaches often fail to converge, and the resulting neural-network policies are uninterpretable black boxes.

-**This work.** We address these challenges using the $(1+(\lambda,\lambda))$-GA optimizing OneMax as a representative case study — one of the few problems where a super-constant speedup of dynamic control over any static choice has been formally proven.
-We make the following contributions:

-- **Algorithm-agnostic enhancements.** We identify three key ingredients for effective multi-parameter RL in this combinatorial DAC setting: (i) *factored action-space decomposition*, which decouples the four parameters $(\lambda_m, \alpha, \lambda_c, \beta)$ into independent branches; (ii) *adaptive reward shifting*, which mitigates under-exploration; and (iii) *long-horizon discounting*, which prevents underestimation of future rewards.
-Their combination consistently yields the best performance.

-- **DDQN vs. PPO.** We conduct a comprehensive comparison of Double Deep Q-Networks (DDQN) and Proximal Policy Optimization (PPO).
-Despite PPO's general reputation for stability, it suffers from policy collapse in this DAC environment — collapsing to a degenerate policy of $\lambda_m = 1$ regardless of the reward shaping or architecture used.
-DDQN successfully navigates this challenge and produces high-quality behavioral trajectories suitable for downstream analysis.
+- **RL enhancements:** factored action-space decomposition, adaptive reward shifting, and long-horizon discounting together enable effective multi-parameter learning.
+- **DDQN vs. PPO:** PPO collapses to a degenerate policy in this DAC setting; DDQN with the above enhancements consistently learns high-quality policies.

-- **Two-stage symbolic policy discovery.** We distill the learned DDQN behaviors into an explicit, interpretable symbolic control policy through a two-stage process.
-In Stage I, we derive hand-crafted equations informed by the RL trajectories.
-In Stage II, we refine these equations via the automated configurator SMAC3, yielding a fine-tuned policy that surpasses the hand-crafted formulation by 6.8%.
-The resulting symbolic policy outperforms all existing baselines — including IRACE-based multi-parameter tuning — across problem sizes up to $n = 40{,}000$, while remaining mathematically tractable for running time analysis.
+- **Symbolic policy discovery:** a two-stage pipeline (hand-crafted equations → SMAC3 fine-tuning) yields a policy that outperforms all baselines, including IRACE, across problem sizes up to $n = 40{,}000$.

-The environment is built on top of [DACBench](https://github.com/automl/DACBench).
-See [dacbench/](dacbench/) for details on the extended $(1+(\lambda,\lambda))$-GA benchmark.
+The environment extends [DACBench](https://github.com/automl/DACBench).
+See [dacbench/](dacbench/) for details.

 ## 🎯 Repository Structure